-Machine Style Spindle Type Linear Motion Linear Motion Guides Moving gantry with hand dolly attachment 1.5kW Water cooled with inverter (VFD) Belt Drive (XY), Lead Screw (Z) V Wheels and V Guides
+Machine Style Spindle Type Linear Motion Linear Motion Guides Moving gantry with 1.5kW Water Belt Drive (XY), V Wheels and V hand dolly cooled with inverter Lead Screw (Z) Guides attachment (VFD) Lead Serew (2) Guides

 A Shapeoko machine with belt drive and V guides inspired this design.
 The purpose of the design is to provide a simple and low cost solution while still assessing the customer requirements.
 The belt drives together with the V guides decrease the cost while it allows for a fast operating machine.
 The Z axis travel use a lead screw.
 The machine also includes a hand dolly attachment, which is indicated by the L shapes underneath the table.
 The hand dolly must be customized for this exact application.
 Another feature of this machine is that the table (made from aluminum) provides a clamping solution (T-slot).
 The spindle is a 1.5 kW water-cooled spindle with a VFD inverter.